-Step 1 In the inventory window, expand the Logical Inventory tree.
-Step 2 Right-click the CFM node and choose Commands &gt; Configure &gt; Cisco &gt; Service ID .
-The Service ID dialog box opens.
-Step 3 By default, the General tab is selected.
+- Step 1 In the inventory window, expand the Logical Inventory tree. - Step 2 Right-click the CFM node and choose Commands > Configure > Cisco > Service ID.
+The Service ID dialog box opens. - Step 3 By default, the General tab is selected.
 Enter values for the following parameters.

 Input Parameter Description Domain Name Name of the domain.

-Input Parameter Description Maintenance Level Maintenance level number.
-The range is from $0$ to 7.
-Service VLAN ID Service VLAN ID.
-A customer service instance is an Ethernet virtual connection, which is identified by an S-VLAN within an Ethernet island, and is identified by a globally unique service ID.
+Maintenance Level Maintenance level number.
+The range is from 0 to 7.
+Service VLAN ID ([1-4094]) Service VLAN ID.
+A customer service instance is an Ethernet virtual connection, which is identified by an S-VLAN within an Ethernet island.
+You can identify an S-VLAN by using a globally unique service ID.
+The Service VLAN ID range is from 1 to 4094.
+Inner VLAN 1 Check the check box if you have an inner VLAN tag.
+Inner VLANs 1 Inner VLAN ID on which to apply the remote maintanance point ID.
+The VLAN ID range is from 1 to 4094.
+EVC Name The EVC name.